amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

 ## Known limits

-- The `kind` node uses the bare ROCm device plugin, which advertises `amd.com/gpu` but not the GPU Operator's accelerator-model labels that AIM uses for profile selection — so profile-matched serving needs a real cluster with the AMD GPU Operator.
-- AIM serving profiles target discrete Instinct GPUs (MI300X-class); an MI300A APU may have no matching profile regardless of labels.
+- The `kind` node uses the bare ROCm device plugin, so the harness injects the accelerator-model label itself.
+Profile resolution still only succeeds if the model image actually ships a profile for that GPU.
+AIM serving profiles target discrete Instinct GPUs (MI300X, MI325X, MI350X, MI355X); an MI300A APU has no matching profile, so serving there is not expected to work.
+- Gated models (Llama, Gemma) require a Hugging Face token via `HF_TOKEN`, with the account granted access to that model on Hugging Face.
+Ungated models avoid this but the small ones are limited.
+- KServe is installed with defaults; for serving on a real cluster apply AMD's Standard-mode `kserve-values.yaml` (see the AIM KServe configuration docs).